Netherlands Tax Guide

 Practical Notes

-High tax country overall, but the 30% ruling makes it attractive for skilled expat workers during the first 5 years.
-Box 3 deemed return system is controversial and being reformed — courts have ruled parts unconstitutional.
+High tax country overall, but the 30% ruling remains attractive for skilled expat workers — particularly during 2026 before the rate drops to 27% in 2027.
+Box 3 deemed-return system is still under reform — courts have ruled parts unconstitutional and a new actual-return model is being phased in for 2027+.
 Excellent infrastructure, English widely spoken, strong expat community.

 Business & Corporate Tax